Plant-Based Proteins

 For Meal Prep and Repeatable Tracking

 Almonds is easiest to track when the serving method stays the same from week to week.
 Choose one default serving, log it with the matching raw, cooked, dry, drained, or label-based entry, and then build meals around that known number.
-Good repeatable options include Greek yogurt with almonds and berries, Almonds with fruit and cottage cheese, Oatmeal topped with chopped almonds, and similar meals where the protein portion is measured before sauces and toppings are added.
+Good repeatable options include Measured almonds with fruit and soy yogurt, Almond butter toast with a soy milk protein shake, Oatmeal topped with chopped almonds, and similar meals where the protein portion is measured before sauces and toppings are added.

 Exact Serving Conversions